Corals are in fact animals, even

 behind as the coral grows.

-water corals live in nutrient rich water and feed on zooplankton.
-They
+Cold water corals live in nutrient rich water and feed on zooplankton.

-and takes more time to recover.
-They mainly threatened by human activity
+slower and takes more time to recover.
+They mainly threatened by human

-such as trawling and long line fishing.
-Also laying of submarine
+activity such as trawling and long line fishing.
+Also laying of

-which tropical coral reefs are primarily distributed: the Wider Caribbean
+distinct regions in which tropical coral reefs are primarily distributed: the

-greater in the Indo-Pacific, particularly around Indonesia, the Philippines,
+coral is far greater in the Indo-Pacific, particularly around Indonesia, the

-and Papua New Guinea.
-Many other groups of marine fauna show similar
+Philippines, and Papua New Guinea.
+Many other groups of marine fauna show

-smaller number of species the corals of the Atlantic are still unique, with
+possess a smaller number of species the corals of the Atlantic are still

 waters.
 These typically occur between 300 north and 300